feurbano/data_management_2018/program.md

-# Dealing with Spatio-temporal Data in Movement and Population Ecology: PROGRAM
+# Dealing with Spatio-Temporal Data in Movement and Population Ecology: PROGRAM

 ## 0. Introduction to Data Management (Cagnacci & Urbano, 2 h)
 ### 0.1 BASIC CONCEPTS
 * 0.1.1 Introduction to spatial objects in animal ecology [Cagnacci, 1 hour]
 * 0.1.2 Introduction to Data Management and Spatial Database [Urbano, 30 minutes]

-### 0.2 PRELIMINARY STEPS
+### 0.2 PRELIMINARY STEPS (?, 30 minutes)
-* 0.2.1 Installation of PostgreSQL/PostGIS and PgAdmin [?, 0.5 hours]
+* 0.2.1 Installation of PostgreSQL/PostGIS and PgAdmin
+* 0.2.2 Connection to the database mpe_db
+*
 ## 1. SQL and Spatial SQL (Urbano + ?, 6 h)
 ### 1.1 WORKING WITH SQL
 * 1.1.1 Introduction to SQL